Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 npm i -s @hashgraph/nft-utilities
 ```

-Create new instance of `NFTSDK` class by passing the operator account ID, operator private key, and network to the constructor.
+Create new instance of `HederaNFTSDK` class by passing the operator account ID, operator private key, and network to the constructor.
 HederaNFTSDK class has login function in constructor which logs in the operator account and sets the operator account ID and operator private key.
 You should create this instance only once.
 Every exported function will be automatically logged in with the operator account.